GeekTrainer/learn-typescript/m07-working-external-libraries/includes/3-exercise-export-import-module-components.md

-Let's see how to organize some functions into muliple modules and then use the functions in the new modules in code.
+Let's see how to organize variable, class, interface, and function declarations into muliple modules and then use these components in code.

 > [!NOTE]
 > You must use an IDE, such as Visual Studio Code, to implement modules.
 It is not possible to do this in the TypeScript Playground.
 Before completing the exercise, see the **Lab setup** section later in this module for more information about setting up a development environment in Visual Studio Code.

 ## Export a module component

-To export the variables, classes, interfaces, and functions declared in a module, use the `export` keyword.
+To export a module component, use the `export` keyword.

 In this part of the exercise, you'll organize related functions into separate modules and then export the function declarations.